-In terms of the Municipal Finance Management Act the Municipality may provide security for any of its debt obligations, including the giving of a lien, pledging, mortgaging or ceding an asset, or giving any other form of collateral.
+In terms of the Municipal Finance Management Act the Municipality may 13.1 provide security for any of its debt obligations, including the giving of a lien, pledging, mortgaging or ceding an asset, or giving any other form of collateral.
 It may cede as security any category of revenue or rights of future revenue.
 Some Lenders may require the Municipality to agree to restrictions on debt that the Municipality may incur in future until the secured debt is settled.

-14. SHORT TERM DEBT
+SHORT TERM DEBT 14.

-- The Municipal Finance Management Act provides that the Municipality may incur short term debt only when necessary to bridge shortfalls within a financial year during which the debt is incurred, in expectation of specific and realistic anticipated income to be received within that financial year, or capital needs within a financial year, to be repaid from specific funds to be received from enforceable allocations orlong term debt commitments. - The municipal council may approve an individual transaction or a credit facility for a line of credit or overdraft facility.
+- The Municipal Finance Management Act provides that the Municipality may 14.1 incur short term debt only when necessary to bridge shortfalls within a financial year during which the debt is incurred, in expectation of specific and realistic anticipated income to be received within that financial year; or capital needs within a financial year, to be repaid from specific funds to be received from enforceable allocations orlong term debt commitments. - The municipal council may approve an individual transaction or a credit facility 14.2

-14.3 The Municipality must pay off short term debt within the same financial year and may not renew or refinance its short term debt if it will have the effect of extending the short term debt into a new financial year.
+The Municipality must pay off short term debt within the same financial year and 14.3 may not renew or refinance its short term debt if it will have the effect of extending the short term debt into a new financial year.